DataSolutions360/DATA-QUALITY/README.md

 __14) Data Quality Audits:__ Conduct periodic data quality audits to ensure that data quality remains high over time.
 This may involve reevaluating data quality metrics and addressing any new issues that arise.

-__15) Root Cause ANalysis:__ When data quality issues are identified, perform root cause analysis to determine the underlying causes and implement corrective actions.
+__15) Root Cause Analysis:__ When data quality issues are identified, perform root cause analysis to determine the underlying causes and implement corrective actions.